Infectious Trump briefly leaves hospital to greet fans as confusion continues over his health

 Trump told advisers on Sunday that he was getting bored being in the hospital and was tiring of watching coverage of his hospitalization.
 The ride past supporters was so impromptu that officials in charge of assembling the White House press pool were not even told.

-The decision by Trump, who announced he tested positive for the coronavirus on Friday, to defy public health guidelines and leave quarantine to greet his supporters confounded medical experts on Sunday.
+The decision by Trump, who announced on Friday that he’d tested positive for the coronavirus, to defy public health guidelines and leave quarantine to greet his supporters confounded medical experts.
 Several agents from the Secret Service, which has already suffered from coronavirus outbreaks in recent weeks while protecting Trump, were also in the SUV with the president.

-The car ride was designed to show strength, advisers said, and by the end of the day, campaign officials were touting Trump for doing more than Democratic presidential nominee Joe Biden that day even while suffering from covid-19.
+The car ride was designed to show strength, advisers said, and by the end of the day, campaign officials were touting Trump for doing more than Democratic presidential nominee Joe Biden that day even while suffering from the virus.

 Most staffers were not with Trump at Walter Reed on Sunday.
-White House Chief of Staff Mark, whose comments about Trump’s health Saturday angered the president, and social media manager and senior adviser Dan Scavino were with the president for part of the day.
+White House Chief of Staff Mark Meadows, whose comments about Trump’s health Saturday angered the president, and social media manager and senior adviser Dan Scavino were with the president for part of the day.

 One doctor on Trump’s medical team, Brian Garibaldi, said the president could be discharged from Walter Reed as soon as Monday if he continues to do well — comments that many medical experts found stunning given the publicly known risk factors.